lordzouga/gearsheet_service/README.md

 ### Deploying the code
 The code contained in **gearsheet_service.gs** should be placed in the Gear Attribute Sheet's script editor and executed in the context of the gearsheet.
 **This part of the doc needs further update**

+For assistance in any part of the code, join the discord https://discord.gg/jTUKJr4